nikitavoloboev/data/docs/programming-languages/programming-languages.md

 [Effects bibliography](https://github.com/yallop/effects-bibliography) is a nice read.

+[Lady Deirdre](https://github.com/Eliah-Lakhin/lady-deirdre) is interesting for making IDE for your language.

 ## Notes

 - [I have a very concrete approach for creating categorical models/semantics for PLs.
 I express the syntax as a GADT, wrap it with a free(r) monad, then work with the resulting kleisli category.](https://twitter.com/tangled_zans/status/1441434927149420547)